Tawakess/Tawakess/README.md

 - 👋 Hi, I’m @Tawakess
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics and AI research
-- 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on beginner projects to build my portfolio